|Location:||Dragon Bones Hill in Zhoukoudian Township, 50 kilometers south-west of Beijing.|

 |02-DEC-1929||The first complete skull of Peking Man was discovered by Peiwenzhong of Beijing University.|

-This site is world famous for the remains of the so called Peking Man.
-This Chinese apeman lived in the big cave for about 300,000 years intermittently, 670,000 to 410,000 years ago.
+This site is world-famous for the remains of the so called Peking Man.
+This Chinese "apeman" lived in the big cave for about 300,000 years intermittently, from 670,000 BP to 410,000 BP.

 After several smaller finds, in 1929 the first complete skull of Peking Man was discovered by Peiwenzhong of Beijing University.
 They first classified it as Sinanthropus pekinensis.
-Unfortunately the skull of the first Peking Man was lost during the Anti-Japanese War and its whereabouts are still a mystery.
+Unfortunately the skull of the first Peking Man was lost during the Anti-Japanese War and its whereabouts are still unknown.

 After this discovery large scale excavations were done on several occasions, some 26,000 cubic meters of earth were dug out.
 The result of those excavations were bone fossils of over forty individuals of different age and sex, one hundred thousand pieces of stone implements and a large number of animal fossils.
 The Peking Man was reclassified as Homo erectus pekinensis.